 Section 1: Standing Committees.
 There shall be the following standing committees, each having at least three (3) Board members, with the members (except in the case of the Executive Committee) and chairs of each committee appointed by the Chair and with each expressly authorized by and responsible to the Board, having duties stated below:

 GOVERNANCE COMMITTEE.
 The Governance Committee shall be composed of members, including the Chair of the Society, appointed by the Chair, plus the President/CEO as an ex officio voting member.
 It shall develop a recruitment/succession plan for identifying and cultivating professionals to serve as board members of the Society (e.g., determine number of positions to be filled; maintain board profile of skills needed – establish selection criteria (attributes, knowledge, skills, abilities, expertise); ensure diversity (e.g., gender, race, geography, size of company, practitioner/consultant/academic/government); assess current and future needs (determine gaps to fill); review current terms of sitting directors (determine who will be offered additional terms).
 It shall identify candidates for all national offices and submit the names of the candidates to the Chair for Board approval, who shall in turn direct that ballots be prepared and distributed to the voting members in accordance with Article VIII, Section 1(b).

-MANAGEMENT Mangement.AUDIT COMMITTEE.
-The Audit Committee shall be composed of members of the Board of Directors.
-All of the Committee members including the Committee Chair shall be appointed by the Chair and shall have no relationship to the Society that may interfere with the exercise of their independence from management.
-The Committee shall provide assistance to the Board of Directors in fulfilling its fiduciary responsibilities relating to financial policy and reporting practices.
-It shall meet on the call of the Chair or its chair.
+FINANCE, AUDIT AND RISK MANAGEMENT COMMITTEE: The Finance, Audit, and Risk Mangement Committee shall be composed of members of the Board of Directors.
+The members and the chair of the committee shall be appointed by the Chair of the Board.
+The committee shall oversee financial policies and reporting practices, internal audits, compliance with financial regulations, and risk management practices.
+This committee shall meet at the call of the Chair or its chair.

+Duties of the Finance, Audit, and Risk Committee:

+Review and oversee SHRM's financial reporting, policies, and practices.

+Ensure compliance with relevant financial and regulatory standards.

+Oversee internal and external audit processes, including the selection and performance of external auditors.

+Assess and monitor the organization’s risk management framework, including identification, evaluation, and mitigation of strategic and operational risks.

+Provide recommendations to the Board regarding financial practices and risk management strategies.

 COMPENSATION/ORGANIZATION COMMITTEE.

 The Compensation/Organization Committee shall be composed of members of the Board of Directors.
 All of the Committee members and the Chair of the Committee shall be appointed by the Chair and have no relationship to the Society that may interfere with the exercise of their independence from management.
 The Chair of the Committee shall report to the Board of Directors annually, or as necessary, on the Committee's activities and proceedings.
 The Committee shall assist the Board of Directors in fulfilling its responsibility of ensuring the presence of a competitive compensation philosophy and guidelines for the entire executive and senior managerial group and other staff, including overseeing the planning for development and succession of senior management.
 The Committee shall also be responsible for reviewing any health, retirement, incentive compensation, or other personnel plans of the organization.